8 Tips for Visiting Baja, Mexico

 This one isn’t for everyone.
 There used to be a time when additional gas cans were a necessary part of traveling in Baja.
 That’s not really the case anymore.

 For the most part, you can always find a gas station in Baja within about 200 miles of one another, at the very worst.
-Yes, 200 miles is a long way and that’s why the golden rule about keeping vital supplies topped off is important.
+The stretch in the southern part of Baja California (before you cross into Baja California Sur) from El Rosario to Guerrero Negro is one of the longest.

 But if you want to spend days trekking away from the highway, burning fuel while crawling along the stunning coastline, then you might need additional fuel.
 Quite often, serious Baja rigs will install a secondary fuel tank.